AICC/CMI-5_Spec_Current/cmi5_spec.md

 * _activityId_: Activity id for the AU.
 This MUST match the activity id used by the LMS at AU launch time.
 * _agent_: Agent representing the LMS learner being enrolled.
 This MUST match the actor property used by the LMS at AU launch time.
-* _registration_: Registration id representing the LMS learner enrollment in the course.
+* _registration_: Registration ID representing the LMS learner enrollment in the course.
 This MUST match the registration used by the LMS at AU launch time.
 * _stateId_: `LMS.LaunchData`